surajssamal/Tut/README.md

 # Dailynet

-this is a website made by me haven't completed yet just done the work for server to host nothing much if you wanna comntribute
+this is a website made by me haven't completed yet just done the work for server To host nothing much. if you wanna controbute you're welcome to do it

 ## Installation